zeroamps/microcontrollers/Architecture/AVR/8-bit/AVR25/ChristmasStarLedChaser/README.md

 # Christmas Star Led Chaser
-It blinks a LED connected to the PIN 4 via a resistor.
+This program is written for the christmas star led chaser project which you can watch on https://youtu.be/-iHJekTXPT4.
 For uploading binaries I use USBasp programmer which supports TPI (Tiny Programming Interface) and SPI (Serial Peripheral Interface).

 TIP: [How to program AVR microcontrollers in Visual Studio Code](https://github.com/chovanj/Microcontrollers/wiki/How-to-program-AVR-microcontrollers-in-Visual-Studio-Code)